mlubinsky/mlubinsky.github.com/ml_2/README.md

 MSE - Mean Squared Error  the MSE penalizes large errors.
 MAPE  - Mean Absolute Percentage Error
 MAE — mean absolute error,
-RMSE — root mean squared error), and comparison of observed and forecast value integrals (yearly absolute energy demand in MWh)
+RMSE — root mean squared error  is the square root of the average of squared residuals

+and comparison of observed
+and forecast value integrals (yearly absolute energy demand in MWh)